 A special feature here is that the entire supply chain must be considered, since many providers themselves purchase services as cloud services.

-For more than 20 years we have been validating various computer systems for SMEs and international corporations (link to customer list), such as ERP systems (including Microsoft Dynamics), document management systems (DMS), laboratory information systems (LIMS), customer developments and spreadsheets (e.g. MS Excel-based applications).
+For more than 25 years we have been validating various computer systems for SMEs and international corporations, such as ERP systems (including SAP, Microsoft Dynamics, Oracle,…), document management systems (DMS), laboratory information systems (LIMS), customer developments and spreadsheets (e.g. MS Excel-based applications).

 Based on this experience, we have developed a cost-effective and scalable software validation method over the years.
 The DHC Best Practice Method is a framework consisting of a process model, work instructions (SOPs), templates, training material and tools.
 It covers the entire system lifecycle from initial implementation, through the operational phase to decommissioning and data archiving.